OceanMixingGroup/flippin-chi-solo/README.md

 - `reducedC`: The processing in C language using the MATLAB data reduction scheme from `reduce`
 - `other`: Functions called by both methods
 - `comp`: Functions used with compressed files
+- `sat`: Documentation and scripts for parsing and processing .sat files

 ## Dependencies (beyond standard Matlab tools):